 Seawall – the dam for seawall was made yesterday.
 They will resume work today.
 Pointe South is working in conjunction with Key West and Kailua on this project.
 The flow from seawall breach has now been stopped.

-Electric – Every unit has 50-amp service except the first floor, 301, 401 and 501. and air scrubbers aced in units with mold.
+Electric – Every unit has 50-amp service except the first floor, 301, 401 and 501.
+Dehumidifiers and air scrubbers will be placed in units with mold.
 After mitigation dehumidifiers will be placed in every unit and will be removed as air quality dictates.
-Mini system can be placed
+Mini split AC system can be placed to run on temporary power supply.

 FPL will not hook up power to Pointe South since the transformer was filled with water and needs to be replaced.
 Timeline for this is 6-8 months.